Toxoplasma gondii

 Primary Infection

-• Acute, self-limited disease in immunocompetent, non-pregnant patient usually requires no treatment.
+• Acute, self-limited disease in an immunocompetent, non-pregnant individual usually requires no treatment.

-• Treatment if visceral disease or symptoms are severe or persistent (see below).
+• Treatment is recommended if an individual presents with visceral disease or the symptoms are severe or persistent.

 Immunocompromised/reactivation Infection